 Advice given on suitability of pupils scooting/cycling on the pavement and availability of storage Y Via letter, prior to year group starting.
 Liaise with the council's Highways department over the possibility of traffic lanes being reduced close to the school to allow more pedestrian space Y N/A 14.
 Increased risk of slips, trips and falls 3 N/A N/A Advice to pupils and families on maintaining road safety procedures despite changes.
-Y N/A N/A and collisions between vehicles and pedestrians due to unfamiliarity with For those that have to drive, advice on places they should and should not pick up, drop off and park.
-Y N/A changes to layout measures and procedures and the Arrangements for kiss and drop, if deemed appropriate, in consultation with Highways, promoted to staff, children and families.
-Y N/A need for social distancing.
-Suitability of operation of School Crossing Patrol site considered in consultation with Highways and, if deemed suitable, temporary measures/procedures implemented.
+Y N/A N/A and collisions between vehicles and pedestrians due to For those that have to drive, advice on places they should and should not pick up, drop off and park.
+Y N/A unfamiliarity with changes to layout measures and procedures and the need for social distancing.
+Arrangements for kiss and drop, if deemed appropriate, in consultation with Highways, promoted to staff, children and families.
+Y N/A Suitability of operation of School Crossing Patrol site considered in consultation with Highways and, if deemed suitable, temporary measures/procedures implemented.
 Y N/A Liaise with Highways re: markings outside of the school on pavements and on key routes to school- pinch points, crossing points etc. Y N/A Liaise with Highways if widened pavements, suspension of parking bays, changes to school keep clear markings and signage /enforcement are required.
 Y N/A 15.
-Risk of transmission because 3 3 9 Break and lunch times are staggered Y Staggered in year group bubbles 6 pupils do not observe agreed protocols of the reduction of contacts and maximising distance at playtimes • groups planned for and designated to differ groups of pupils.
-Pupils are reminded about the protocols of reduction of contacts and maximising distance planned for and designated to differ groups of pupils.
-Y All staff briefed, to pupils before exiting the pupils are reminded about the protocols of the pupils are reminded about the pupils are reminded about the pupils are reminded about the pupils are remainded about the pupil Y designated to different All staff briefed, to remind pupils before exiting classroom as a group. - Supervision levels have been enhanced to support all pupils, including those pupils needing a high level of adult support.
+Risk of transmission because 3 3 9 Break and lunch times are staggered Y Staggered in year group bubbles 6 pupils do not observe agreed protocols of the reduction of contacts and maximising distance at playtimes l 1 ı l External areas are designated for different groups Y Areas of the playground planned for and designated to different groups of pupils. reduction of contacts and maximising distance pupils before exi All staff briefed, to remind pupils before exiting classroom as a group.
+Supervision levels have been enhanced to support all pupils, including those pupils needing a high level of adult support.
 Y Additional adults on the playground to supervise, including senior members of staff.